donejs/donejs/docs/place-my-order.md

 ### Create dependent models

 The API already provides a list of available [states](http://localhost:8080/api/states) and [cities](http://localhost:8080/api/cities) (`api/cities`).
-To load them we can create the according models just like we did for Restaurants already.
-For
+To load them we can create the corresponding models like we already did for Restaurants.

 ```
 donejs generate supermodel state
 ```

-Set the URL to `/api/states` and the id property to `short` and for
+When prompted, set the URL to `/api/states` and the id property to `short`.

 ```
 donejs generate supermodel city
 ```

-The URL is `/api/cities` and the id property is `name`.
+For city the URL is `/api/cities` and the id property is `name`.
 Now we can load a list of states and cities.

 ### Implement view model behavior

-Now that we have identified the view model properties needed and have created the models necessary to load them, we can [define](http://canjs.com/docs/can.Map.prototype.define.html) the `states`, `state`, `cities` and `city` properties in the view-model at `src/restaurant/list/list.js`:
+Now that we have identified the view model properties needed and have created the models necessary to load them, we can [define](http://canjs.com/docs/can.Map.prototype.define.html) the `states`, `state`, `cities` and `city` properties in the view model at `src/restaurant/list/list.js`:

 ```js
 import Component from 'can/component/';